pardeike/Zombieland/README.md

 ### Special zombies

-Zombieland has four special types of zombies and the rest is either fat and slow or slim and fast.
+Zombieland has six special types of zombies and the rest is either fat and slow or slim and fast.

 **Suicide bombers**
 They have a explosive vest on their body that explodes when they die or when they get close to your walls